developerburakgul/EmotionWithAIBackend/README.md

 A FastAPI backend for WhatsApp chat and single-message emotion analysis using transformer models and translation APIs.

+**Model Used:**
+This project uses the [`j-hartmann/emotion-english-distilroberta-base`](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base) transformer model for emotion classification.

 ## Features

 - Analyze emotions in WhatsApp chat exports (multi-participant, Turkish or other languages supported)